-As of March 31, 2012 and December 31, 2011 one to four family residential mortgage loans amounting to \$66.8 and \$67.4 million, respectively, have been pledged as security for loans the Bank has received from the Federal Home Loan Bank.
+As of June 30, 2012 and December 31, 2011 one to four family residential mortgage loans amounting to \$32.7 and \$67.4 million, respectively, have been pledged as security for loans the Bank has received from the Federal Home Loan Bank.

-The percentage of delinquent loans has trended downward since the beginning of 2010 from a high of 2.85% of total loans in January to a low of .64% as of the end of March 2012.
+The percentage of delinquent loans has trended downward since the beginning of January 2010 from a high of 2.85% of total loans to a low of .64% as of March 31, 2012.
+As of June 30, 2012, past dues were 1.10%.
 These percentages do not include nonaccrual loans which are not past due (nonaccruals are not considered past due if current).
 This level of delinquency is due in part to an adherence to sound underwriting practices over the course of time, an improvement in the financial status of companies to which the Bank extends credit, continued financial stability in the agricultural loan portfolio, and the writing down of uncollectable credits in a timely manner.